eBay has recently announced the new eBay seller updat.

 eBay’s core business has always been the marketplace itself, and 70% of the revenue on eBay is driven by small to medium businesses.

-eBay recently rolled out its “promoted listings” program – which allows sellers to pay for premium placings on the marketplace, and this becomes possible by removing 3rd party advertisements that were previously taking these spots.
+eBay rolled out its “promoted listings” program – which allows sellers to pay for premium placings on the marketplace, and this becomes possible by removing 3rd party advertisements that were previously taking these spots.

 Brian also talked about eBay renewing TV, Radio and billboard advertising to drive new traffic to the marketplace.